ljwilliams09/Attributes-Effect-on-OOD-Performance/README.md

    - `--base_prompt`: str type, file path for the base_prompt.txt file
    - `--descriptor_words`: int type, number of max descriptor words to stratify a prompt across
    - `--visual_attributes`: int type, number of max visual attribute words to stratify a prompt across
+   - `iterations`: int type, amount of itterations to stratify a prompt for on a single set of combinations

    Example script call: